-Refugees arriving in the U.S. have spent an average of 17 years in a refugee camp.
-In camps, healthcare access is limited.
-In order to ensure that refugees are healthy enough to become fully-contributing members of our community, the Institute has developed an array of medical services for refugees.
+In refugee camps, health care access is often limited.
+In order to ensure that refugees are healthy enough to become fully contributing members of our community, the Institute has developed an array of medical services.

 NAHI is a program at the International Institute of Minnesota that helps persons and families with mild medical needs to become self-sufficient.